apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Manual schedule**.
 The TE schedule is a special case of a meta schedule program, where there is no randomness introduced by sampling instructions.
 It is a single point in terms of design space.

 **AutoTVM (Template-based tuning)**.
-Writing one or more schedule functions in meta schedule, potentially with sampling instructions, is a natural representation of AutoTVM’s schedule templates (knobs).
-The PPL generates one or more traces as the design space to explore.
+It is more natural representation of AutoTVM’s schedule templates (knobs) by writing one or more schedule functions in meta schedule with sampling instructions.
+The execution traces generated by the schedule functions are the design space to be explored.

 **AutoScheduler (Ansor, Template-free tuning)**.
 As mentioned in the previous section, application of composite schedule rules generates the design space, which is equivalent to Ansor’s sketch generation.